Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-1-from-scratch.md

 - Examine the successful `200` response with `C-3PO`'s details in the response body payload.

   ![APIM Developer Portal Star Wars Try It](../../assets/images/apim-developer-portal-star-wars-try-it-3.png)

+**VIDEO**: There is a video example that walks through creating an API from scratch that you can find [HERE](https://youtu.be/G5-SMKFwpK4?si=CvNeZYjCbgHrzwVd)